jechen2/office-docs-powershell/teams/teams-ps/teams/Set-CsOnlineLisCivicAddress.md

 Use the \`Set-CsOnlineLisCivicAddress\` cmdlet to modify an existing civic address which has not been validated.
 Validated civic addresses cannot be modified.

-**Note:** This cmdlet is only available for Microsoft internal use.
+**Note:** This cmdlet is only available for editing addresses of the following countires/regions:
+AU, BR, CA, HR, CZ, EE, HK, HU, IL, JP, LV, LT, MX, NZ, PL, PR, RO, SG, KR, SI, ZA, US

 ## SYNTAX